Mitchell S. Drain

 Visual Effects Supervisor

 Mitchell Drain’s expertise in the visual effects industry spans over 30 years.
-He is an inventive, adaptable VFX Supervisor with an impressive résumé in features, episodics, and limited series long-form entertainment.
-Mitchell has successfully led visual effects teams on some of the biggest feature films like “National Treasure” as well as several award-winning episodics for HBO, Netflix, TNT, NBC, ABC and Sony Pictures Television.
+He is an inventive, adaptable VFX Supervisor with an impressive résumé in features, episodics, and limited series long-form entertainment and commercials.
+Mitchell has successfully led visual effects teams on some of the biggest feature films like “National Treasure:Book of Secrets” and “Master and Commander” as well as several award-winning episodics for HBO, Netflix, TNT, NBC, ABC, and Sony Pictures Television.

 Mitchell’s specialty is real-world visual effects with a focus on work relatable to global audiences everywhere.
 When on set, he is a true partner to the director and studio with a keen eye for detail to ensure that the work is both photorealistic and grounded in reality.
 An excellent problem-solver, he loves the challenge of synthesizing abstract concepts into fully-realized, well-structured visual effects.
 Mitchell’s mastery and command of the visual effects craft won him an Emmy award for Outstanding Special Visual Effects on “Westworld” in 2017.
-His other notable work includes “Independence Day,” “Minority Report,” and “Master and Commander: The Far Side of the World.”
+Other notable work includes “Independence Day,” “Minority Report,” and “Black Hawk Down.”

-Now part of the talented Digital Domain studio, Mitchell’s goal as a leader in visual effects, is to make the impossible, possible by creating seamless and memorable images for the screen, no matter what the size.
+An integral part of the talented Digital Domain studio, Mitchell’s goal as a leader in visual effects, is to make the impossible -- possible by creating seamless and memorable images for the screen, no matter what size.